wowpress-host/wow-fulltext-search/readme.txt

 * You need your search results to be fast
 * better accuracy for search results required
 * natural language constructs has to be understood (search for "galaxy" has to return pages containing "galaxies" word)
-* drop-in replacement of existing search result pages
+* drop-in replacement of existing search result pages - no adjustments in theme code required

 At [WowPress.host](https://wowpress.host/) company we often face situation when search results pages at websites we manage are extremely slow, or search results you get are not relevant.
 Search pages traffic may even affect whole website stability by taking all SQL server resources.
 That happens because WordPress use SQL queries to perform the search but MySQL is not designed for that.
 There is only one working solution to prevent search slowness - use specially designed Search Engine server software written exactly for that purpose, and this plugin allows you to do that.